 Traffic Steering Control refers to the capability to activate/deactivate traffic steering policies from the PCF in the SMF for the purpose of:

-- steering the subscriber's traffic to appropriate operator 3rd party service functions (e.g. NAT, antimalware, parental control, DDoS protection) in the N6-LAN or 5G-LAN type of services.
+- steering the subscriber's traffic to appropriate operator or 3rd party service functions (e.g. NAT, antimalware, parental control, DDoS protection) in the N6-LAN or 5G-LAN type of services, e.g. to support service function chaining.
 This is supported in non-roaming and home-routed scenarios only.

 - AF influenced traffic diversion which enables the routing of the user traffic matching the traffic filters provided in the PCC rule to a local Data Network identified by the DNAI per AF request.
 This is supported in non-roaming and LBO scenarios only, as described in clause 5.6.7 of TS 23.501 [2].